crums-io/crums-pub/README.md

 The most glaring TODOs:

 * Client-side storage and archival of crumtrails (witness proofs) needs work.
-As a chain evolves (as it accumulates new blocks)
+As a chain evolves (as it accumulates new blocks) the block proofs in archived crumtrails can be updated *en mass*.
+With a bit of planning, this can be made efficient, since crumtrails from the same chain share the same lineage and therefore share common information.
 * Need to work out details about how otherwise independent timechains on the network can choose to record one another's state in order to assert each others' bona fides.
 * Broken landing page (To be fixed before release).
 * Snapshot build script.